-"Kenrokuen" means “garden that combines six characteristics".
-These six characteristics are spaciousness, seclusion, artifice, antiquity, water-courses and panoramas.
-Not every garden in Japan can combine all of these features but Kenrokuen nails each one.
+"Kenrokuen" means “garden that combines six characteristics."
+These six characteristics are spaciousness, seclusion, artifice, antiquity, water sources and magnifient views.
+Not every garden in Japan can combine all of these features but Kenrokuen does.

 The ride takes 20 minutes and costs 200 yen.
-Alternatively, JR rail pass holders can take the JR buses bound for Korinbo using the rail pass.
-There are 1-3 buses per hour.
-The garden is central to much of what you will want to see in Kanazawa.
+Alternatively, JR Rail Pass holders can take the JR buses bound for Korinbo using their passes.
+The garden is central to many of Kanazawa's main attractions.

-Kenrokuen was once a private garden belonging to the Maeda family, who reigned over the Kaga domain in Ishikawa from Kanazawa castle.
+Kenrokuen was once a private garden belonging to the Maeda family, who reigned over the Kaga domain from Kanazawa Castle .
 The Maeda family was one of the most powerful in the country in feudal times after the shogun's family.
 Construction began in 1676 with a landscape garden called Renchitei and the garden continues to evolve over three centuries.
-It was completely burned in 1759 and rebuilt afterwards.

 In 1822, the garden took its present name and in 1874, the garden was opened to the public.

-Check off every aspect of a traditional Japanese garden here: ponds, stone lanterns, waterfalls, stone paths, bridges, streams, tea houses and artificial hills.
+Every feature of a traditional Japanese garden is present here: ponds, stone lanterns, waterfalls, stone paths, bridges, streams, tea houses and artificial hills.
 In this natural environment, you can easily spend at least a few hours absorbing the peaceful surroundings, designed for meditative practices during the feudal era.

 Plum blossoms and then cherry blossoms bloom in spring, and there are a variety of flowers to see in summer, such as azalea.
 In fall, the garden comes alive with the blazing red Japanese maple leaves.
 The word "momijigari" refers to the hunt for spotting this stunning maple and this garden is the place to be.
 Come winter, the snow-covered pine trees along the pond offer romantic views.
 The trees are also illuminated for a short period in January and February.

 You may have noticed that pine trees in the winter in Japan often have what looks like an umbrella of ropes strung from a pole above them and reaching down to the lower branches.
-This is the yukizuri, a conical array of ropes built to support the branches of the trees and thereby prevent them from breaking under the weight of the heavy snowfalls of the winter.
-These are, after all, old trees, especially Kenrokuen's famous 200-year-old pine.
-Setting up the yukizuri starts November 1 and they remain until around March 15.
+This is the yukitsuri, a conical array of ropes built to support the branches of the trees and thereby prevent them from breaking under the weight of the heavy snowfalls of the winter.
+These are, after all, old trees—especially Kenrokuen's famous 200-year-old pine.
+Setting up the yukitsuri starts November 1 and they remain until around March 15.

-Seisonkaku Villa also functions as a museum, displaying dolls, illustrated books, and paintings.
+Seisonkaku Villa also functions as a museum, displaying dolls, kimono, and paintings.

 The garden connects to Kanazawa Castle .
 Simply cross the bridge once out of the Ishikawa gate.
-Outside of the garden's Katsurazaka gate, the pedestrian road is lined with small restaurants and cafes serving casual lunch dishes, tea, and ice cream absolutely covered in gold leaf.
-Hakuichi's, at the Ishikawa Gate (one minute from Kenrokuen-shita bus stop), is quite famous for it.
-This is no accident; Kanazawa accounts for 99% percent of all domestic gold leaf production.
+Outside of the garden's Katsurazaka gate, the pedestrian road is lined with small restaurants and cafes serving casual lunch dishes, tea, and ice cream covered in gold leaf.
+Kanazawa accounts for 99% percent of all domestic gold leaf production.
 Several cafes, shops, and even museums offer gold leaf in various forms.
 The very strong presence of traditional arts and crafts in Kanazawa is a reflection of the strength and wealth of the Maeda family and their commitment to the arts.